Minkowski content of Brownian cut points: Introduction

 The motivation for proving this result is more than just curiosity about Brownian paths.
 Random walk paths often appear in lattice statistical models and weights are often given in terms of the number of points in particular exceptional sets.
 When taking continuum limits of such models it is important to know not just the geometric object but also the limit of these occupation measures.
 This enables, for example, analysis of ``near critical'' behavior as a perturbation of the continuum critical object.
 The particular question in this paper arose, indeed, in the analysis of a different model, percolation.

 Thanks to the connection between planar Brownian motion and $\SLE_6$ \cite{LSWTrilogy1,LSWTrilogy2,LSWTrilogy3}, the scaling limit of macroscopic pivotal points of critical planar percolation locally looks like 2D Brownian cut points.
 In \cite{GPS-piv}, a natural pivotal measure was constructed as the scaling limit of the counting measure on pivotal points of the critical site percolation on the triangular lattice.
 In our paper, Theorem~\ref{theorem.dec16} for $d=2$ provides another natural measure supported on macroscopic pivotal points.
 The equivalence of these two constructions is proved in \cite{HLLS}.
-Since the Minkowski content definition is more intrinsic and explicit to work with, this article provides an important input to a program of the first and fourth author on the conformal structure of uniform random planar maps based on dynamical percolation, which is governed by a Poisson point process with the pivotal measure as its intensity.
+Since the Minkowski content definition is more intrinsic and explicit to work with, this article provides an important input to a program of the first and fourth authors on the conformal structure of uniform random planar maps based on dynamical percolation, which is governed by a Poisson point process with the pivotal measure as its intensity.

 We start this paper by discussing the relevant facts about Brownian path measures.
 This gives path decompositions that allow one to view a Brownian motion going near a point as two independent Brownian motions, the ``past'' and the ``future''.
 The next section reviews facts about convergence to the stationary distribution for pairs of Brownian motions conditioned not to intersect.
 We also adapt these results to pairs of Brownian motions approaching a point.
 The proofs of the main estimates are done next, followed by a general discussion of how the results on Minkowski content follow from them.
-The final subsection discusses Brownian excursions in the upper half-plane of $\R^2$.
+The final subsection discusses Brownian excursions in the upper half-plane of $\R^2$. {The {a}ppendix contains various auxiliary results on measure theoretical issues, Brownian path decomposition, and some Poisson kernel estimates.}

+Finally, we briefly mention our convention on notations.
+Throughout this work we use $c,C,c',c_*$, etc., for positive constants that may depend on the dimension $d$ but are otherwise universal.
+Additional dependence will be specified at their first appearance.
+We write $a\lesssim b$ (resp.\ $a\gtrsim b$) if there exist a constant $C>0$ such that $a\leq Cb$ (resp.\ $a\geq Cb$).
+We write $a\asymp b$ if $a\lesssim b$ and $a\gtrsim b$ {and say that $a$ and $b$ are comparable.}

 {\bf Acknowledgements:} the authors would like to thank Dapeng Zhan for comments and suggestions on a previous version of the draft, especially regarding the cut-point Green's function.
+We also want to thank the referee for careful reading of the paper and for numerous helpful suggestions.